moeiscool/Shinobi/README.md

 - Streams are transferred through `WebSocket`.
 DOM element is an `img` tag.
 - Any websocket enabled browser can support the image stream (including mobile)
 - Can save to WebM or MP4
+- No Mootools (yes, you can shake my hand later)
 - Calendar view for Events
 - `child.js` Child node processing to load balance ffmpeg processes across multiple nodes. *Work in Progress, needs h264 added and schema update*